Marcus Aurelius: Fronto and further education

 Fronto never became Marcus's full-time teacher and continued his career as an advocate.
 One notorious case brought him into conflict with Atticus.
 Marcus pleaded with Fronto, first with 'advice', then as a 'favour', not to attack Atticus; he had already asked Atticus to refrain from making the first blows.
-Fronto replied that he was surprised to discover Marcus counted Atticus as a friend (perhaps Atticus was not yet Marcus' tutor), and allowed that Marcus might be correct, but nonetheless affirmed his intent to win the case by any means necessary: '[T]he charges are frightful and must be spoken of as frightful.
+Fronto replied that he was surprised to discover Marcus counted Atticus as a friend (perhaps Atticus was not yet Marcus's tutor), and allowed that Marcus might be correct, but nonetheless affirmed his intent to win the case by any means necessary: '[T]he charges are frightful and must be spoken of as frightful.
 Those in particular that refer to the beating and robbing I will describe so that they savour of gall and bile.
 If I happen to call him an uneducated little Greek it will not mean war to the death'.
 The outcome of the trial is unknown.

 By the age of twenty-five (between April 146 and April 147), Marcus had grown disaffected with his studies in jurisprudence, and showed some signs of general malaise.
 His master, he writes to Fronto, was an unpleasant blowhard, and had made 'a hit at' him: 'It is easy to sit yawning next to a judge, he says, but to be a judge is noble work'.
 Marcus had grown tired of his exercises, of taking positions in imaginary debates.
-When he criticized the insincerity of conventional language, Fronto took to defend it.
-In any case, Marcus' formal education was now over.
+When he criticised the insincerity of conventional language, Fronto took to defend it.
+In any case, Marcus's formal education was now over.
 He had kept his teachers on good terms, following them devotedly.
 It 'affected his health adversely', his biographer writes, to have devoted so much effort to his studies.
 It was the only thing the biographer could find fault with in Marcus's entire boyhood.

 Fronto had warned Marcus against the study of philosophy early on: "It is better never to have touched the teaching of philosophy [...] than to have tasted it superficially, with the edge of the lips, as the saying is".
 He disdained philosophy and philosophers and looked down on Marcus's sessions with Apollonius of Chalcedon and others in this circle.
 Fronto put an uncharitable interpretation of Marcus's 'conversion to philosophy': 'In the fashion of the young, tired of boring work', Marcus had turned to philosophy to escape the constant exercises of oratorical training.
 Marcus kept in close touch with Fronto, but would ignore Fronto's scruples.